 A quantum pure-loss channel is a Gaussian channel that can be characterized by a beamsplitter of transmissivity $\eta\in (0,1)$, coupling the signal input state with the vacuum state, and followed by a partial trace over the environment.
 In the Heisenberg picture, the beamsplitter transformation is given by the following Bogoliubov transformation:

 where $\hat{a}, \hat{b}$, $\hat{e}$, and $\hat{e}'$ are the annihilation operators representing the sender's input mode, the receiver's output mode, an environmental input mode, and an environmental output mode of the channel, respectively.
-We denote a pure-loss channel with transmissivity $\eta$ by $\L^{\eta}_{A\to B}$.
-Then the action of a pure-loss channel $\L^{\eta}_{A\to B}$ on $\rho_A$ is given by
+Let $\L^{\eta}_{A\to B}$ denote a pure-loss channel with transmissivity $\eta$.
+Then the action of the pure-loss channel $\L^{\eta}_{A\to B}$ on a state $\rho_A$ is given by